Mokhwalee/Machine-Learning/README.md

 - **Decision Trees**
   Tree-based models that split the dataset based on features to make predictions.

+- **Random Forest**
+An ensemble of decision trees that improves accuracy and reduces overfitting.

 - **Support Vector Machines (SVM)**
   Finds the optimal hyperplane that separates data into different classes.